 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The International Federation of Red Cross and Red Crescent Societies (IFRC), headquartered in Switzerland (CH), currently does not report any specific carbon emissions data, as indicated by the absence of figures in the latest emissions report.
-Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
-As of now, the IFRC has not inherited any emissions data from a parent organisation, nor are there any cascading targets from related entities.
-This lack of data suggests that the organisation may still be in the early stages of formalising its climate commitments or reporting practices.
-In the context of climate action, the IFRC is expected to align with global standards and initiatives, potentially adopting frameworks such as the Science Based Targets initiative (SBTi) in the future.
-However, without specific commitments or data, it remains unclear what steps the organisation will take to address its carbon footprint and contribute to climate resilience.
+The International Federation of Red Cross and Red Crescent Societies (IFRC), headquartered in Switzerland (CH), currently does not report any specific carbon emissions data, as indicated by the absence of figures in the latest emissions data.
+Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
+As a result, the IFRC's climate commitments and initiatives remain unspecified, and there is no inherited emissions data from a parent organisation.
+The lack of reported emissions and targets suggests that the IFRC may still be in the early stages of formalising its climate strategy or reporting framework.
+In the context of global climate action, the IFRC's commitment to addressing climate change is crucial, given its humanitarian mission.
+However, without specific data or targets, it is challenging to assess their current impact or future commitments in relation to carbon emissions.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.